 Why it’s okay: It really isn’t the movie’s fault for feeling clichéd at this point.

 There have been too many complaints about Apocalypse’s look, size, colour, and voice.
-Basically, fanboys are always going to fan.
-While I would have enjoyed a more comic book accurate Apocalypse, Oscar Isaac brings a certain menace to the character that sets him apart from his comic book counterpart.
+Basically, fanboys are always going to be fans.
+While I would have enjoyed a more comic-book-accurate Apocalypse, Oscar Isaac brings a certain menace to the character that sets him apart from his comic-book counterpart.
 He doesn’t need size or brute strength to be a force to be reckoned with.
-His voice is also different in the film than from what we have heard in the trailers.
+His voice is also different in the film than what we have heard in the trailers.
 He finishes his sentences with a demonic shout, adequately sending shivers throughout the theatre and rendering anyone opposing him wishing they wore their brown pants.
-He holds his own against the likes of James McAvoy’s Xavier and Jennifer Lawrence’s Mystique, who has had three movies to really grow into their roles.
+He holds his own against the likes of James McAvoy’s Xavier and Jennifer Lawrence’s Mystique, who have had three movies to really grow into their roles.

 The Nitpick: Franchise veterans such as Beast, Cyclops, Jean, Nightcrawler and Quicksilver all get their time to shine in X-Men: Apocalypse.
 Newly introduced characters such as Psylocke, Archangel, Jubilee and even Storm, however, are given far less to do here and basically serve as marketing material and representations of what’s to come in further instalments.

 Psylocke is rather one-note and literally just walks out of the story without further mention.
-Archangel only serves as a foil for Beast in the big climactic battle and Storm, while far more interesting than Halle Berry’s take on the character, leaves audiences wanting more out of the character.
-The four horsemen have been featured strongly in the promotional material but they do not feature as strongly as the posters would have let audiences to believe.
+Archangel only serves as a foil for Beast in the big climactic battle, and Storm, while far more interesting than Halle Berry’s take on the character, leaves audiences wanting more out of the character.
+The four horsemen have been featured strongly in the promotional material, but they do not feature as strongly as the posters would have led audiences to believe.

 Why it’s okay: X-Men: Apocalypse has a huge arsenal of characters.

-It is nearly impossible to give everyone enough screen time without having to sacrifice a few lines of dialogue and key origin sequences such as how Storm suddenly has a change of heart or what drives Psylocke to turn to villainy the way she does.
-The movie also does a far better job than previous X-Men films showcasing the various characters and their abilities.
-We all remember Ben Foster’s Angel from The Last Stand, who was also heavily featured in all the promotional material and even wearing his X-Man uniform but spends about 2 minutes in the movie literally flying in and out of a scene.
+It is nearly impossible to give everyone enough screen time without having to sacrifice a few lines of dialogue and key origin sequences, such as how Storm suddenly has a change of heart or what drives Psylocke to turn to villainy the way she does.
+The movie also does a far better job than previous X-Men films of showcasing the various characters and their abilities.
+We all remember Ben Foster’s Angel from The Last Stand, who was also heavily featured in all the promotional material and even wearing his X-Man uniform, but spends about 2 minutes in the movie, literally flying in and out of a scene.

-Even though not all the characters get their due this time around, they do leave the audiences excited to see more of them.
-The youthfulness and colourfulness of Storm, Angel and Psylocke adds vibrancy to the screen and they deserve to be accepted by audiences for being the visual pleasures which they are.
+Even though not all the characters get their due this time around, they do leave the audience excited to see more of them.
+The youthfulness and colourfulness of Storm, Angel and Psylocke add vibrancy to the screen, and they deserve to be accepted by audiences for being the visual pleasures which they are.

 The Costumes in X-Men: Apocalypse